 Marine ecosystems are inherently dynamic and ever changing.
-Physical forcing, expressed by variability in ocean climate (currents, water masses etc.), has large influences on marine populations of fish and other organisms and on ecological processes.
-These processes include trophic interactions (predator-prey relationships and food-web dynamics).
-There is therefore an intricate relationship between physical forcing and biological interactions in marine ecosystems with simultaneous and linked bottom-up and top-down regulations.
-The strengths of these regulations may fluctuate, reflecting time delays by mechanisms such as strong year-classes of fish caused by climatic conditions in one period, being manifested as ecological interactions some years later when the fish grow up.
+Physical forcing, expressed by variability in ocean climate (currents, water masses etc.), has large influences on populations of fish and other organisms and on ecological processes.
+These processes include trophic interactions such as predator-prey relationships and food-web dynamics.
+There is, therefore, an intricate relationship between physical forcing and biological interactions in marine ecosystems with simultaneous and linked bottom-up and top-down regulating factors of ecological processes.
+The strengths of these regulating factors may fluctuate, reflecting time delays by mechanisms such as strong year-classes of fish caused by climatic conditions in one period, being manifested as ecological interactions some years later when the fish grow up.

 The large natural variability of marine ecosystems poses a challenge when it comes to assessing the impact of human activities, both individually and cumulatively.
 The impacts or effects e.g. from fishing or pollution, come in addition to the natural fluctuations in ecosystem components and may be difficult to distinguish from the natural variations.
-Assessments need therefore to be careful and detailed in order to allow effects from human activities to be distinguished from the natural ups and downs of ecosystem components such as fish stocks.
-This is challenging but not impossible, but it requires the best use of the best available scientific and other knowledge.
+Assessments therefore need to be careful and thorough in order to allow effects from human activities to be distinguished from the natural fluctuations of ecosystem components such as fish stocks.
+This is challenging but not impossible; it requires the best use of the best available scientific and indigenous and local knowledge.

-An IEA builds on two main pillars: 1) updated information from monitoring of ecosystem components and human activities, and 2) ecosystem understanding, being cumulated from past and on-going research, as well as being a by-product from assessment activities themselves.
-Assessment and monitoring are twins and need to go hand-in-hand.
-IEA is not possible without monitoring; in fact, it must rest squarely and solidly on comprehensive monitoring to supply the necessary information to assess the changing state of an LME.
-Therefore, a coordinated monitoring and assessment program should be developed to ensure that relevant information is collected as needed for an IEA.
-Monitoring of an LME should include climate, physical oceanography, nutrients, contaminants, plankton, benthos, fish, birds, and mammals, as well as human activities e.g. in fisheries, shipping and other sectors.
-The state of monitoring varies among Arctic LMEs, but in most cases much information is being collected by a multitude of government agencies, communities, and industries.
-A key aspect is to make an inventory and bring together all relevant existing information from monitoring for use in IEAs for a given LME.
+An IEA builds on two main pillars: 1) updated information from monitoring of ecosystem components and human activities, and 2) ecosystem understanding, accumulated from past and on-going research, as well as being a by-product from assessment activities themselves.
+Assessment and monitoring need to go hand-in-hand.
+IEA is not possible without monitoring; it depends on comprehensive monitoring to supply the necessary information to assess the changing state of an LME.
+Therefore, a coordinated monitoring and assessment program is essential to ensure that relevant information is collected for an IEA.
+Monitoring of an LME should include climate, physical oceanography, nutrients, contaminants, plankton, benthos, fish, birds, and mammals, as well as human activities e.g. in fisheries, shipping, and other sectors.
+The state of monitoring varies among Arctic LMEs, but in most cases, information is being collected by a multitude of national government and regional agencies, communities, and industries, as well as by internationally coordinated programs.
+A key step is to make an inventory and bring together all relevant existing information from monitoring for use in IEAs for a given LME.
 Such an exercise may reveal gaps which may have to be filled, but also possible redundancies and scope for more cost-effective monitoring through coordination and cooperation.

-Assessment is an important component of co-management, where co-management is employed, and both Traditional and Local Knowledge (TLK) and scientific knowledge contribute.
-Examples of co-management include the Inuit-Inuvialuit Beluga Whaling Commission (IIBWC) and the Inuvialuit-Inupiat Polar Bear Commission (IIPBC).
+Assessment can be an important component of co-management, where both Indigenous/Traditional and Local Knowledge (TLK) and scientific knowledge can contribute.
+Examples of co-management include the Inuvialuit-Inupiat Beluga Whaling Commission (IIBWC) and the Inuvialuit-Inupiat Polar Bear Commission (IIPBC).
 In the North Slope Borough of Alaska in the United States, communities drive the science and monitoring which provides a good opportunity to implement EA.
 IEA can also contribute substantially to federal management documents such as the U.S. National Environmental Policy Act (NEPA) assessments and consultations.
 To maximize stakeholder engagement, the process of constructing an IEA should be open and inclusive.